homanchou/xr/book/build-your-own-webvr-site.md

     {:noreply, socket}
   end
 ```
-We're broadcasting to all the connected clients of this room that a new user has joined and printing out the user_id and the room_id.
+This handler receives the `:after_join` message and will call the `broadcast` api to send an message to all the connected clients of this room.
 Since our javascript code is already console.log-ing anytime the server is pushing down a message of event "shout", we can see this at play in the browser's console.
 To test this, open up multiple browser windows, navigate to a specific room and view the console.logs.

 You should see something like: